 Some CMOs become so caught up in all of that activity that they forget about another vital aspect of marketing: your website.
 Your business website is often the first place consumers go to learn more about your product or services, and it can be a significant source for new customers if you utilize it properly.

 The more you blog, the higher your business will rank in online searches.
 As a result, you’ll get more visitors to your website, which brings you more leads to nurture, which in turn increases the likelihood of converting those leads to sales.
 I know because we did the math on how blogging frequency delivers ROI.

 Whether you already have an active blog, have a blog that has languished, or have yet to start one, this guide is for you.
 Read on to learn tips on getting new customers from blogging, wherever you are in the blog creation process.

 You’d be surprised how many large corporations under the direction of a CMO have beautiful marketing brochures and top-flight print ads, only to give short shrift to their blog, making it an afterthought on the website, if they even have a blog.
 Many know nothing about blogging and have left it to others in the company to deal with.

 It’s okay – that’s what this guide is for.
 If you’re the CMO of a small- or medium-sized company, you probably wear a lot of hats.
 Blogging master may not be one of them… yet.
 But if you truly believe in the strategic value of marketing, you know that thought leadership content is key.

-If you have no idea what your recent blog posts have been about, if your blog hasn’t been updated in several years, if you have no blog at all, or if it’s buried in your “News” tab and only used for press releases, you’re missing low-hanging fruit when it comes to marketing and getting new customers.
+If you have no idea how to create blog post topics that your audience wants to read, or if your blog hasn’t been updated in several years, or if you have no blog at all, or if it’s buried in your “News” tab and only used for press releases, you’re missing low-hanging fruit when it comes to marketing and getting new customers.
 One common reason your blog might tick boxes like those above is lack of planning.